 Wasteland Remastered is coming to PC across several stores simultaneously as well as to Xbox One in February 2020.
 This is the perfect opportunity for those who didn't play the original but wished to relive the lore that is frequently mentioned in Wasteland 2.

 Both Brian Fargo and Wasteland official Twitter account confirmed that Wasteland Remastered will release on PC and Xbox One on 25 February 2020.
 The PC version will be available on Windows Store, Steam and GOG.
 The inclusion of the last storefront also confirms it will be DRM-free.

-You can check out two screenshots that are compared to the original from the '80s, even though these aren't exactly new.
+You can check out that are compared to the original from the '80s, even though these aren't exactly new.
 The images were released by inXile Entertainment during XO19 back in November of the last year.